comses-education/git-fair-clinic/README.md

 As someone who wants to use your research software to reproduce results, test alternate hypotheses, build on your existing hard work, etc., we would appreciate it immensely if we can:

-1. Find your code (descriptive metadata exposed in an interoperable format by the digital repository where indexed by a scholarly indices or search engines)
+1. Find your code: descriptive metadata exposed in interoperable format(s) by the digital repository and indexed by scholarly indices / search engines
-2. Cite your code, with a permanent identifier that resolves to the specific version(s) of software that I used and published on
+2. Cite your code: permanent identifiers resolve to the specific version(s) of software used in the resulting publication
-3. Understand how to use your code (this one will be long!) by reading clear and cogent narrative documentation on how to build and execute your research software, what the input parameters mean, what the outputs mean, what software and data dependencies are needed (also versioned with permanent identifiers where possible), what assumptions were made
+3. Understand how to use your code: (this one will be long!) read clear and cogent narrative documentation with details on how to build and execute your research software.
+Also, please describe acceptable inputs, expected outputs, any software and data dependencies (versioned with permanent identifiers if possible), what assumptions if any exist
-4. (maybe? a bonus / stretch goal) Make contributions to your code to fix bugs, add support for new features, refactor and [reduce technical debt](https://technology.riotgames.com/news/taxonomy-tech-debt)
+4. Make contributions to your code: (stretch goal?) add new features, fix bugs, refactor and [reduce technical debt](https://technology.riotgames.com/news/taxonomy-tech-debt), improve documentation, etc.
-5. Any others?
-Submit a pull request with your changes!
+5. Any others we've missed?
+Please let us know with a pull request or issue.

 # FAIR practices for research software